ChrstphrHll/npc_gen/students/Genesys Mhaenal.md

 year: 1
 guild: Burk
 partyID: 38
+tags:
+- Gnome
+- Monk
+- Assault
+- 1st
+- Burk
 ---
 # Genesys Mhaenal
 ---
 ### Description
 - 1st year Gnome Monk in Burk
-- straight black hair that's put back in a short pony tail, Hazel eyes, and Dark Brown skin
+- straight black hair that's put back in a short pony tail, Amber eyes, and Dark Brown skin
 - Is Unchanging and Indecisive, and has Prosperity as their ideal

 ### Organizations